2022–23 CS Universitatea Craiova season

-The 2022–23 season is CS Universitatea Craiova's ninth consecutive and 37th overall season in Liga I. In addition to the Liga I, Universitatea will participate in this season's edition of the Cupa României and of the Europa Conference League.
+The 2022–23 season is CS Universitatea Craiova's ninth consecutive and 37th overall season in Liga I. In addition to the Liga I, Universitatea Craiova participated in this season's edition of the Cupa României and the UEFA Europa Conference League.

-Players

 Squad information

 Players, appearances, goals and squad numbers last updated on 30 June 2022.
 Appearances and goals include league matches only.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.